eburghar/reposerve/README.md

 # Configuration

 A `jwt` configuration has to be provided in the configuration for the `/upload` and `/webhooks` unless the dev mode is activated.
-API point to be protected.
 You need to give the url to retrieve the public keys (`jwks`) that sign the JWT Tokens and a map of claims with their expected values the token must comply with, to be allowed to upload files to the repository.

 ```yaml
 dir: /home/packager/packages